 These functions are designed to manipulate strings such as concatenating or parsing text.

-The simple formulas will seem no different than using Excel and you will be able to pick that up in no time with help from the guided formula builder in Power BI.
+The simple formulas will seem no different to Excel’s and you will be able to pick them up in no time.

 Imagine you are a sales organization that has a physical store with sales employees.

-In order to motivate your employees you have decided to rollout gamification and have scoreboards showing who was the top salesperson on any given day, week, month, or some other time period.
+In order to motivate your employees, you have decided to roll out scoreboards showing who was the top salesperson on any given day, week, month.

 This is where DAX comes in handy.
 You can create a single formula for each of the time periods you want to have rankings for, and Power BI will dynamically rank your staff based on the criteria you have provided.

 In this situation, all you would need is the raw sales transaction data, and your report developer or analyst can build the logic once for you and you’re set up.

 Because the logic is built right where you can visualize it and test it, it can be a much quicker and more reliable process.